 High school football scoreboard: Sept.
 21-23, 2017

-A jam-packed Friday night awaits for high school football after Centennial started Week 5 off with a 35-34 win against Peoria Manual at Peoria Stadium on Thursday night, thanks to a late defensive stand and impressive play from emergency quarterback Jaden Roberts-Thomas.
+A jam-packed Friday night of high school football took place after Centennial started Week 5 off with a 35-34 win against Peoria Manual at Peoria Stadium on Thursday night, thanks to a late defensive stand and impressive play from emergency quarterback Jaden Roberts-Thomas.

 With Centennial already having played, 25 area games are on the docket for Friday night.